 Are There Technical Considerations for a Corporate Headshot?

 Technical considerations might be to align with a website’s design.
-In this way, marketing managers usually tasked with coordinating headshots will coordinate with their website designer on technical requirements.
+In this way, marketing managers usually tasked with securing headshots for people will coordinate with their website designer on technical requirements.

-These technical requirements can include the crop factor to use, file type and file size to optimize a site for speed.
+These technical requirements can include the crop factor to use, file type and file size to optimize a site for speed and balance this with quality photography.
 Beyond this, marketing managers might need headshots to serve multiple purposes.
 So, often multiple crop factors and sizes might be needed and are a good idea to have in advance.
 For example, if a key executive is scheduled down the road to speak at an event or writes an article for a trade magazine that is to be published, these scenarios commonly require submitting a headshot.

 Branding Considerations for Corporate Headshots